Mentoring for Women Producers

 The mentees will be selected on the basis of their motivation and professional growth potential, with particular interest in including filmmakers from countries with limited access to this kind of scheme.

-Should you have any questions, do not hesitate to write to us at contact@ewawomen.com
+Should you have any questions, do not hesitate to write to us at contact@ewawomen.com (some delay in replying might be expected in holiday season)

 Please note that due to the COVID-19 restrictions, the programme might be changed by force majeure to adapt its agenda.
 The on-site gatherings might be partially or completely held online, in case of emergency and so may be the group meetings.

-Meet the mentees!
+Meet the past participants!

 2020 mentoring 1st cycle